> 300 URLs

 After taking our leave of one another, my boss, who was suitably impressed, turned to me and asked how was it that I knew the head of the U.S. Army Missile Command.

-Island QSL Cards
+Island QSL Card

-Collins S-Line 2KW SSB, Telrex 6 element Tri-bander at 120 feet & the Pacific Ocean as a ground plane.
+Collins S-Line 2KW SSB, Telrex 6 element Tri-bander at 120 feet & the Pacific Ocean as a Groundplane.

 Running a phone patch back to the States in the U.S. Army's "Ham Shack," KX6DB (K X Six Dirty Bird / Dog Biscuit) located on the second floor of the JTO Building on Kwajalein Island in the Marshal Islands, home of the Nike Zeus/Nike-X, Sentinel, ABM at the western end of the Pacific Missile Range.
 Glen was a civilian employee of Western Electric/Bell Labs.